Technical Documentation : Connectors : Adding an Athena Connection

 User Permissions

-In order to collect metadata, the running user's permissions must allow them to access and read databases that need cataloging.
+To collect metadata, the running user's permissions must allow them to access and read databases that need cataloging.

-Here, the user must have followings access:
+The user must have following access:

 • athena:GetDataCatalog